docQodly/docs/docs/studio/design-webforms/components/selectbox.md

 To associate data iterated over a datasource, you can follow these additional steps:

-- **Access the Select Box**: Within the Select Box component, locate the embedded Stylebox.
+- **Access the Stylebox Box**: Within the Select Box component, locate the embedded Stylebox.
 - **Add a Component**: Add a Text component or other relevant components within the Stylebox.
 - **Configure the Component**: Click on the component you've added to enter its editing mode.
 The process of configuring components varies based on their type: